Join the beta - get Pro free for 3 months after launchJoin the beta

 When NOT to leave Salonized

 An honest list.
 Stay with Salonized if: **your team uses the interface fluently**.
-Switching tools costs one to two weeks of friction per staff member; if your POS is handled by five people of mixed technical comfort, the switching cost is high. **You run serious memberships.** Salonized has recurring SEPA billing wired in cleanly; moving that data to a new system means clients have to re-authorise their mandates - realistically a 10-20% drop in active memberships. **You are happy with the price.** Salonized starts at €30/month - not cheap, but for salons with 3+ staff you are typically already on a Pro tier that covers every feature; switching purely to save money is rarely worth the cost. **You have more than 5 years of history in the system.** Client files with 5+ years of notes, treatment history and consent logs are hard to move in full - some fields simply do not export.
+Switching tools costs one to two weeks of friction per staff member; if your POS is handled by five people of mixed technical comfort, the switching cost is high. **You run serious memberships.** Salonized has recurring SEPA billing wired in cleanly; moving that data to a new system means clients have to re-authorise their mandates - realistically a 10-20% drop in active memberships. **You are happy with the price.** Salonized Basic starts at €35/month (1 employee) - not cheap, but for salons with 3+ staff you are typically already on a Pro tier that covers every feature; switching purely to save money is rarely worth the cost. **You have more than 5 years of history in the system.** Client files with 5+ years of notes, treatment history and consent logs are hard to move in full - some fields simply do not export.
 If that history is your crown jewel, stay put.

 When it DOES make sense to switch

-Concrete situations where a move pays off. **You want to trial software alongside your current stack.** Salonized has no free tier, so running in parallel (standard practice during tool switches) means paying from day one.
-Salonnare Free (€0, 1 staff member, 50 bookings/month) lets you trial risk-free. **You serve a multilingual client base.** Salonized support and UI are primarily NL/EN.
+Concrete situations where a move pays off. **You want to trial software alongside your current stack.** Salonized only offers a 14-day trial, not a permanent free plan, so running in parallel for longer (standard practice during tool switches) means paying from day one.
+Salonnare Free (€0, 1 staff member, 50 bookings/month) is permanent and lets you trial risk-free for as long as you need. **You serve a multilingual client base.** Salonized support and UI are primarily NL/EN.
 If you have German, French or Spanish clients or staff, Salonnare (5 languages natively) or an international platform is a better fit. **You want to connect your own Stripe or Mollie.** Salonnare supports full OAuth connection to your own Stripe or Mollie account so iDEAL and card payments land directly in your bank account, with no platform markup.
-Salonized runs its own payment stack; it works well, but you cannot negotiate your processing fees yourself. **You find the Salonized UI dated.** This is subjective, but the Salonized interface has not been fundamentally rebuilt since 2019.
-If design quality is part of your brand (high-end market, younger staff), modern software UX can matter. **The Salonized price hurts as a solo starter.** A sole trader with 20 bookings a month already pays €30+/month on Salonized; on Salonnare Free that is €0.
+Salonized supports your own Mollie account but not Stripe; Salonnare adds Stripe and full OAuth for both, giving you more freedom in choosing your processor. **You prefer a more modern interface.** This is purely subjective, but some owners simply prefer a fresher look, and Salonnare ships a modern 2026 design.
+If design quality is part of your brand (high-end market, younger staff), try both side by side. **The Salonized price hurts as a solo starter.** A sole trader with 20 bookings a month already pays from €35/month on Salonized; on Salonnare Free that is €0.
 For starters this is often the difference between surviving the first year and not.

 Feature-parity check

 For the actual decision: which features disappear and which are covered.
 Online booking: both have a 24/7 widget + embed.
-POS with 21%/9% VAT split: both native. iDEAL + your own Mollie/Stripe: Salonized limits the own-Stripe connection, Salonnare supports full OAuth.
-Multi-location: Salonized is on a higher tier (~€75/mo), Salonnare ships it in the Pro plan (€59).
+POS with 21%/9% VAT split: both native. iDEAL + your own Mollie/Stripe: Salonized supports your own Mollie but not Stripe, Salonnare supports both Mollie and Stripe via OAuth.
+Multi-location: Salonized is on a higher tier (Pro + per-employee add-ons), Salonnare is still in development (coming soon).
 Memberships + SEPA: Salonized is more mature, Salonnare has it (Pro) but is younger.
 Loyalty / points: both.
-Booth rental / Stripe Connect: Salonized limited, Salonnare native.
 Multilingual client communication: Salonized NL/EN, Salonnare NL/EN/DE/FR/ES.
 Google reviews automation: both.
 Reporting: Salonized is very deep (a real advantage for data-driven salons), Salonnare is solid but less deep.
 Integrations (Moneybird - Dutch accounting software, Exact): Salonized has had them longer, Salonnare rolled out more in 2026.
 Bottom line: for solo and small salons Salonnare covers everything; for chains with 5+ locations where memberships are the core revenue stream, the Salonized depth is noticeable.

 Exporting data from Salonized: do it on a quiet day